Mimi-codes/asabeneh_30_days_of_JavaScript/day_30/level_2/README.md

-# I completed validation of user's form input using regex
+# I completed validation of form input using regex